GeneralBots/botbook/src/10-rest/calls-api.md

 # Calls API

-The Calls API provides endpoints for managing voice and video calls, conference rooms, and real-time communication within BotServer.
+The Calls API provides endpoints for managing voice and video calls, conference rooms, and real-time communication within botserver.

 ## Status

 **⚠️ NOT IMPLEMENTED**

-This API is planned for future development but is not currently available in BotServer.
+This API is planned for future development but is not currently available in botserver.

 ## Planned Features